naughtygopher/goapp/README.md

 [![](https://awesome.re/mentioned-badge.svg)](https://github.com/avelino/awesome-go#tutorials)
 # Goapp

 This is an opinionated guideline to structure a Go web application/service (or could be extended for any application).
-My opinions were formed over a span of 5+ years building web applications/services with Go.
-Even though I've mentioned `go.mod` and `go.sum`, this guideline works for 1.4+ (i.e. since introduction of the 'internal' special directory).
+My opinions were formed over a span of 5+ years building web applications/services with Go, trying to implement [DDD (Domain Driven Development)](https://en.wikipedia.org/wiki/Domain-driven_design) & [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html).
+Even though I've mentioned `go.mod` and `go.sum`, this guideline works for 1.4+ (i.e. since introduction of the [special 'internal' directory](https://golang.org/doc/go1.4#internalpackages)).

 P.S: This guideline is not directly applicable for an independent package, as their primary use is to be consumed in other applications.
 In such cases, having most or all of the package code in the root is probably the best way of doing it.
 And that is where Go's recommendation of "no unnecessary sub packages" shines.

-In my effort to try and make things easier to understand, the structure is explained based on an imaginary note taking web application.
+In my effort to try and make things easier to understand, the structure is explained based on a note taking web application (with hardly any features implemented 🤭 ).

 ## Table of contents

 1. [Directory structure](#directory-structure)
 2. [Configs package](#internalconfigs)
 3. [API package](#internalapi)
-4. [Users](#internalusers) (would be common for all such business logic units, 'notes' being similar to Users) package.
+4. [Users](#internalusers) (would be common for all such business logic units, 'notes' being similar to users) package.
 5. [Testing](#internalusers_test)
 6. [Platform package](#internalplatform)
     - 6.1. [datastore](#internalplatformdatastore)